Juris-Berkulis/microsoft_minesweeper_game/README.md

 ## APP FUNCTIONALITY:

 - opening cells (Press Left mouse button);
 - set and remove the flag in cells suspected of containing a mine (Press Right mouse button, ALT + Left mouse button or CTRL + Left mouse button.
-Touch and hold on the screen for one second for mobile devices);
+Touch and hold the screen for half a second for mobile devices);
 - hints in the form of numbers indicating the number of mines near this cell (from 0 to 8).

 ## FREE SERVICE: